Andrew F. Holmes Dean of Medicine Distinction Lectures

 A committee composed of members from the Faculty of Medicine will oversee requests for those who would like to partner under the Holmes Lecture series.
 The committee will be created in late 2013 to plan for the 2014/5 series.
 A call for requests will occur three times a year (winter/spring/fall).

-The Dean’s Office is accepting requests for partnerships for the 2014/5 series in all areas, specifically: (TBA)
+The Dean’s Office is accepting requests for the next series in all areas, specifically: (TBA)

 BACKGROUND – DR. ANDREW FERNANDO HOLMES: